drewmccormack/foraytool/trunk/docs/ForayIntroduction.markdown

 *	`preprocessFileNameRegEx`: Should match a C file that needs to be preprocessed (by the secondary preprocessor).
 *	`preprocessednamefunc`: The function that translates a file name before preprocessing into the file name after preprocessing.
 *	`preprocessfunc`: The Python function that invokes the preprocessor.
+*       `defaultCompileGroup`: Optional compile group name to be defined in the configs in the compilegroupflags entry.
+Default value is 'default'.

 #### Performing Setup on First Build
 In some projects, there may need to be some setup of the build environment on the first build.
 For example, perhaps certain files are only available in object form, and you thus need to ensure that some of the libraries are populated with these objects before building begins.